Chester man given nationwide sexual comments ban

 Insp James Wilson said: "Police received complaints from members of the public and businesses that their young female staff were being followed.

+"Allerson would not take 'no' for an answer when he asked them out and made inappropriate comments of a sexual nature towards young women in Chester.

+"[He] continued to be a nuisance and was intimidating women who should have been able to go about their business without fear of harassment."

-"I hope this order will help to make women feel much safer."
+The inspector added: "I hope this order will help to make women feel much safer."

 Why not follow BBC North West on Facebook, Twitter and Instagram?
 You can also send story ideas to northwest.newsonline@bbc.co.uk